privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **two_step_send_password**

 Set to ``1`` if the privacyIDEA Credential Provider should send the user's password to privacyIDEA, potentially triggering tokens.
 This can be useful with the policy ``otppin=userstore``.
 If this is enabled, the Credential Provider will automatically prompt for username and password in the first step.

 **two_step_send_empty_password**

 Set to ``1`` if the privacyIDEA Credential Provider should send an empty password to the privacyIDEA Authentication Service.
 Enabling this will **not** cause the Credential Provider to automatically prompt for username and password in the first step.

 .. note:: If both **two_step_send_password** and **two_step_send_empty_password** are set to ``1``, the privacyIDEA Credential Provider will send an empty password to privacyIDEA.

 **send_upn**

-Set to ``1`` to send the UPN instead of username and domain to privacyIDEA.The determination if the username input is a UPN is currently very basic and will assume an UPN if there is an @ and no \ contained in the input.
+Set to ``1`` to send the UPN instead of username and domain to privacyIDEA.
+The determination if the username input is a UPN is currently very basic and will assume an UPN if there is an @ and no \ contained in the input.
 If the input is not an UPN, the usual realm settings are applied.

 **hide_domainname**